 Get huge data up to 15GB bonus on first 3 recharges, plus data rollover and no lock-in contract — all on the powerful Telstra network.
 Unlimited calls & text plans start from $10/7 days.

 Which one wins?

 We hate to end up with a verdict of “it depends” but, really, it does.
-Both Boost and Woolworths are giving you contract-free access to the Telstra network with unlimited calls, text and MMS.
+Both Boost and Woolworths are giving you contract-free access to the Telstra network with unlimited calls, text, and MMS.
 They also offer generous data limits, where the main differences come.
-At the $30 price point, Boost has the edge if you use enough data to take advantage of the weekend bonus.
-But combine a Woolworths Rewards card with their $45 plan discounted to $40.50 and Woolworths wins on what would be a “photo finish” in horse racing.
+At the $30 price point, Woolworths has the edge data-wise.
+Combine a Woolworths Rewards card and Woolworths

 All in all, both telcos provide fantastic value on a superb network.
 Luckily, with no contracts, you’re going to be able to try either one and make up your mind as you go, without hassle.